JunqiaoQiu/MicroSpec/README.md

 There are some requirements for building this library: `cmake2.8+` and `gcc4.9+`.

-Since some of the fine-grained speculative FSM parallelization use SIMD instructions, so please check whether your CPU support AVX2 if you want to use all of them:
+Since some of the fine-grained speculative FSM parallelization use SIMD instructions, so please check whether your CPU support AVX2 if you want to use all of the provided techniques:
 ```sh
 cat /proc/cpuinfo | grep flags
 ```